 - Feel free to ask anyone to dance!
 You’ll learn faster from experienced dancers.

 - Trust the caller.
 Feel free to ask for another walk-through if it isn’t working in your set.

-- Please give feedback.
-There are feedback forms on table or just come and talk to an organiser.
+- Please give feedback via the website/facebook or talk to an organiser.

 If you are an experienced dancer here’s how to support new dancers